MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-manage-intune.md

 ### Auto registration — Azure Active Directory Affiliated

-During the initial setup process, when choosing to affiliate with an Azure AD tenant that has Intune auto enrollment enabled, the device will automatically enroll with Intune.
+During the initial setup process, when affiliating a Surface Hub with an Azure AD tenant that has Intune auto enrollment enabled, the device will automatically enroll with Intune.
 For more information, refer to [Intune enrollment methods for Windows devices](https://docs.microsoft.com/intune/enrollment/windows-enrollment-methods).
 Azure AD affiliation and Intune auto enrollment is required for the Surface Hub to be a "compliant device" in Intune.

 ## Windows 10 Team Edition settings